Team3128/team3128.github.io/members/index.md

 Are you sure you're part of the team for the 2021-2022 school year?
 Review the steps below to make sure that you have done everything required to be an official member of Team 3128! -->

 Due to limited space on the Team, we have moved to an application system for new members.
 Please remember that attendance at all training sessions, and most team meetings, is mandatory.
-Please see our [Team Handbook](https://docs.google.com/document/d/1YPFrCkluBmejvq6EDalflJT9G8ow6i4Uo-uvoRCSLjY/edit) for full information.
+See our [Team Handbook](https://docs.google.com/document/d/1YPFrCkluBmejvq6EDalflJT9G8ow6i4Uo-uvoRCSLjY/edit) for full information.

 <!---
 Applications are out!
 To become a part of our team, just follow the steps below: